ubc-library-rc/dataverse_utils/docs/scripts.md

 <a name='footnote' />
 ## Notes for Windows users

-Command line scripts for Python don't necessarily behave the way they do in Linux/Mac, depending on *how* you access them.
+Command line scripts for Python may not necessarily behave the way they do in Linux/Mac, depending on *how* you access them.
 For detailed information on Windows systems, please see the [Windows testing document](windows.md)